All Episodes

 I hesitate to make timeline predictions.

-That's I'm a little weak on that, but I'm very strong.
+That's, I'm a little weak on that, but I'm very strong.

-I think on seeing the dynamics in this very confident, and I'm very optimistic as a result.
+I think on seeing the dynamics in this, very confident.

 It's only a matter of time.